GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     import googleapiclient.discovery
     ```

-1. Add constants. `THUMBNAIL_BUCKET` is the name of the GCS bucket you created in Set Up step #8 to store the thumbnails of photos uploaded to your GCS photo bucket. `PHOTO_BUCKET` is the name of the GCS bucket you created in Set Up step #5 to store the photos uploaded to your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels associated with each photo using Cloud Vision.
+1. Add constants. `THUMBNAIL_BUCKET` is the name of the Cloud Storage bucket you created in Set Up step #8 to store the thumbnails of photos uploaded to your Cloud Storage photo bucket. `PHOTO_BUCKET` is the name of the Cloud Storage bucket you created in Set Up step #5 to store the photos uploaded to your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels associated with each photo using Google Cloud Vision API.

     ```py
-    THUMBNAIL_BUCKET = '[GCS THUMBNAIL BUCKET NAME]'
+    THUMBNAIL_BUCKET = '[THUMBNAIL BUCKET NAME]'
-    PHOTO_BUCKET = '[GCS PHOTO BUCKET NAME]'
+    PHOTO_BUCKET = '[PHOTO BUCKET NAME]'
     NUM_NOTIFICATIONS_TO_DISPLAY = [SOME NUMBER]
     MAX_LABELS = [SOME NUMBER]
     ```